This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-How Can a Birth Injury Lawyer Help?
+How Can a Birth Injury Lawyer Help Me?

 Having a child with a birth injury is tragic.
 It means that your child will face challenges that other children don’t have to face.
-Depending on the severity of the damage your child may be facing severe and debilitating difficulties that prevent her from living a healthy life, now and in the future.
+Depending on the severity of the damage, your child may be facing severe and debilitating disabilities that prevent her from living a healthy life, now and in the future.

 A birth injury is not only devastating for your family; it is also expensive.
 Again, depending on the severity of the injury, your child may need a lot of expensive care for years to come.

-A birth injury lawyer is someone who is experienced with these kinds of cases, with medical malpractice laws, and with winning compensation, either through settlements or jury trials, for their clients.
+A birth injury lawyer is someone with experience working on these kinds of cases, with medical malpractice laws, and with winning compensation, either through settlements or jury trials, for their clients.

 Some of these lawyers are even more specialized and may cover only cerebral palsy cases, for instance.
 The more expertise your lawyer has, the better your chances of making a successful case.